Bushenzie/todo-list/README.md

-# todo-list
+# Todo list app

-GymBeam practical task for Junior React Developer
+- Made for GymBeam React Developer role
+- Made using vanilla React with Typescript, TailwindCSS and MockAPI